Cross-Validation and Regularization

 Let \vec{w}_\text{ridge}^* be the parameter vector that minimizes mean squared error with L_2 regularization, using a non-negative regularization hyperparameter \lambda (i.e. ridge regression).
 Specifically:

-\vec{w}_\text{ridge}^* = \arg\underset{\vec{w}}{\min} \frac{1}{n} \| y - X \vec{w} \|^2_2 + \lambda \sum_{j=1}^{p} w_j^2
+\vec{w}_\text{ridge}^* = \arg\underset{\vec{w}}{\min} \frac{1}{n} \| \vec y - X \vec{w} \|^2_2 + \lambda \sum_{j=1}^{p} w_j^2

 For each of the following problems, fill in the blank.

-If we set \lambda = 0, then \Vert \vec{w}_\text{OLS}^* \Vert^2_2 is ________ \Vert \vec{w}_\text{ridge}^* \Vert^2_2
+If we set \lambda = 0, then \Vert \vec{w}_\text{OLS}^* \Vert^2_2 is ____ \Vert \vec{w}_\text{ridge}^* \Vert^2_2

 Answers: